slayerranjan/Social-media-sentiment-analysis/README.md

-# ✈️ Airline Tweet Sentiment Analysis
+# ✈️ Airline Tweet Sentiment Dashboard & Analysis

 This project applies Natural Language Processing (NLP) to classify sentiment in airline-related tweets.
 Using a real-world dataset, we build a reproducible pipeline that transforms noisy social media text into actionable insights.